 ATLANTA - The Georgia Department of Labor (GDOL) reported that the state's seasonally adjusted unemployment rate rose to 7.5 percent in November, the highest rate in more than 25 years.
 The jobless rate was up 3.0 percentage points from 4.5 percent at this same time last year.
 The November unemployment rate was up six-tenths of one percentage point from a revised 6.9 percent in October.

-The Georgia Department of Labor announced Thursday that Georgia's seasonally adjusted unemployment rate decreased to 7.4 percent in December, down two-tenths of a percentage point from a revised 7.6 percent in November.
-The rate was 8.7 percent in December a year ago.
+ATLANTA - The Georgia Department of Labor announced that Georgia's seasonally adjusted unemployment rate decreased to 7.3 percent in January, down one-tenth of a percentage point from 7.4 percent in December.
+The rate was 8.6 percent in January a year ago.